Visitor Check In Management System

 Visitors will be asked to provide a government issued ID (drivers’ license, passport, etc.) to enter any Davenport Community Schools building.
 If a visitor does not have a government issued ID, the district can provide an alternate form that must be verified and approved.

-We encourage you to learn more about this process by clicking here to view the Frequently Asked Questions.
+We encourage you to learn more by viewing Frequently Asked Questions.
 Thank you for your continued support of school safety.